-The IBDP aligns with our core values and we see the IB curriculum as the best pathway to prepare our children for higher education whether in Indonesia or other countries.
+The IBDP aligns with our core values and we see the IB curriculum as the best pathway to prepare our children for higher education whether in Indonesia or abroad.
 It is designed to equip students with basic academic skills needed for university study, further education, and their chosen profession.
 Moreover, the program supports the development of values and life skills needed to live a fulfilled and purposeful life.

 Theory of Knowledge (TOK)

 The Theory of Knowledge (TOK) course challenges students to consider the ways in which knowledge is developed both individually and communally.
-Students are challenged to explore the question: How do I know that I know?
-This engagement with metacognition intends to help students become more thoughtful people who can engage the complexity of our global world.
+Students are challenged to explore the question: How do I know what I know?
+This engagement with metacognition intends to help students become more thoughtful people who can engage with the complexity of our global world.
 TOK challenges students to ask big questions, the kind of questions that form and give direction to their lives.

 Extended Essay (EE)

 Based on a list of approved subjects, students must write an independent research essay investigating a topic within a subject being studied.